-Red Wing is beautiful to visit any time of year, but the fall can be particularly beautiful and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival, held the mid-weekend of September, a fall antique festival and the Red Wing Pottery Museum, a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
+Red Wing is beautiful to visit any time of year with kids, but the fall can be particularly lovely and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival (held the mid-weekend of September), a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
 This is a good time to sneak in a last camping trip and/or view the beautiful fall colors.
+The best place to camp near Red Wing is FRONTENAC STATE PARK, located about 12 miles south of the town on Highway 61.

 Red Wing Museum Tour

 Red Wing is best known for two things – boots and pottery.
 You can tour museums for both while visiting the area.
-But that is not all.
-This little city has a surprising number of museums tucked into it.
+But that is just the beginning – this little city has a surprising number of museums tucked into it.
 The museums on this list have free admission, which is good, because you are probably going to want to keep your visits with kids short and keep moving along.
 If you travel in from the Twin Cities, you can stop at each of these museums in this order:

-The Anderson Center actually offers indoor and outdoor fun.
-The main building has both a permanent collection and studio space for working artists.
+The ANDRERSON CENTER actually offers indoor and outdoor fun.
+The main building has art galleries and studio space for working artists.
 Outdoors, there is a spacious sculpture garden and the historic water tower.
 The best time to visit with family is for the annual Children’s Book Festival in September.
 Besides getting a chance to meet and listen to local children’s book authors, families can explore the water tower and participate in a variety of kid-friendly activities on the grounds.
-Building Hours: 8am-4pm Weekdays; 10am-2pm Saturdays.
+Building hours: 8am-4pm Weekdays; 10am-2pm Saturdays.
 Sculpture Garden 8am-10pm daily.
+Free admission.

 It might be worth following this museum’s Facebook page and waiting for a kid-friendly event to visit.
-Otherwise, be prepared it has a lot of breakable items out in the open.
+Otherwise, be prepared for a bunch of breakable items out in the open.
 It would be a good museum for the “look don’t touch” reminder before entering.
 Maybe pair this visit with a stop at nearby Pottery Pond Park, where there is plenty of room to run and a skateboard park.
 Open Tuesday-Saturday, 9am-5pm and Sunday 11am-4pm.
-Free Admission.
+Free admission.

-Stop by the Red Wing Shoe Store to see the giant boot.
-It is a real boot.
-If you happen to know a one-footed giant, you can point him to Red Wing to buy his shoe.
-There is also a small museum on the second floor that may be mildly interesting to kids.
+Stop by the Red Wing Shoe Store to take a selfie with the giant boot.
+If you happen to know a one-footed giant, you can point him to Red Wing to buy his 20-foot shoe.
+There is also a small museum on the second floor that may be mildly entertaining to older kids interested in learning how the work boots are designed to protect those in hazardous careers .
 The store and museum are open from 9am-7pm on weekdays, 9am-6pm on Saturdays and 11am-5pm on Sundays.
-Free Admission.
+Free admission.

 With exhibits covering American Wars from the revolution through the Persian Gulf.
 This could be an interesting visit for grade school kids studying the various time periods.
 Hours: Friday-Saturday 10am to 4pm.